du82/unfathoming/content/blog/2024/my-college-experience.md

 The rest of the first year was more of the same.
 At this point I realized that professors were using AI to respond to students, which bothered me considering the cost.
 Really?
 Can't they take a few hours out of their day to answer questions that they should know the answers to? *This is more foreshadowing*.

 ## Summer classes
 I took two online summer courses to maximize the amount of credits per year.
 One was an interpersonal communications class, the other was a class on ethics, morals, and philosophical things.
-Lets just say they had a strong liberal bias that even people I know on the left weren't ok with (I'm a centrist) and leave it at that.
+Lets just say they had a strong liberal bias{% sidenote "Far beyond what would be considered normal education, moving into the realm of forcing it on us", "note0" %} that even people I know on the left weren't ok with (I'm a centrist) and leave it at that.

 ## Second semester
 The second semester was more of the same.
 I learned how to manage a four year old version of Active Directory which may be useful someday when I need to set up AD things for an organization.
 Still, nothing that I couldn't learn on my own, especially since I run my own virtual machine infrastructure with Proxmox at a global scale :)

 One class was essentially using AI to make presentations about a topic and turn in the presentation.
 This is also when I realized that quite a few teachers were using AI to generate course content and feedback.
 That same class was interesting because the teacher introduced me to a former student who had similar interests on the surface.
 Lesson learned: Don't put a cryptoanarchist and a moralist together.
 It did not go well.

 The rest of my second semester was more of the same from the first semester, but it seemed to have gotten ***worse*** than the first semester!
 An example of this being configuring an AWS EC2 instance, gaining shell access, and installing some software on it.
 That part was fine, but there was no instruction on how to secure it.
-A little odd for a cybersecurity course/degree, right?
+A little odd for a cybersecurity course/degree, right?{% sidenote "Seriously, you're going to teach us about the cloud and not talk about securing it at all?
+I'm lost for words!", "note1" %}

 ## The AI witch hunt
 About half way through the second semester, people started talking on various Signal groups about how they were getting grades changed to zeros.
 Around this time I also recieved an email telling me that I was on the college's naughty list for using AI (despite a teacher recommending its use and calling it revolutionary).
 I shrugged this off, moved on, and registered for summer and next semester classes a week later.